confluentinc/ksql/quickstart/quickstart-docker.rst

 Start KSQL
 ----------

-1. From the host machine, connect to the container and call KSQL in one command: <TODO: update when Docker image is built KSQL-185; update how ksql is invoked with KSQL-254>
+1. From the host machine, connect to the container and call KSQL in one command: <TODO: update when KSQL-185, KSQL-254 is resolved>

 .. sourcecode:: bash